Anthony Johnson (defensive lineman)

-High school career
+Early life

 Born to Nakisha Johnson and Sherman Patty and raised in New Orleans, Johnson's family was displaced by Hurricane Katrina in 2005, and moved to Atlanta, and later Mobile, Alabama, for a period of time.

 After returning to New Orleans, Johnson attended O. Perry Walker High School, where he was a four-time all-district selection.
 He broke the Louisiana career sack record with 67.5 sacks during his four-year career.
 As a senior in 2010, he recorded 129 tackles, 31 tackles for loss, and 17.5 sacks.
 The team went 9–4 on the season, advancing to the LHSAA Class 4A semifinals, where they lost 36–6 to Franklinton.
 Both USA Today and Parade named Johnson to their All-American teams.
 Gatorade named him the Louisiana State Player of the Year, as the first lineman, and only third defender, in the 16 years of the award.

 One of the most sought after high school players in the country, Johnson was rated as a five-star prospect by every recruiting service.
 Rivals.com ranked him the No. 1 defensive tackle of his class, and compared him to Darnell Dockett.
 Johnson chose LSU over offers from almost every major school, including Alabama, Oklahoma, and Southern California.